quentinRolld/quentinRolld.github.io/_books/Le_grand_meaulnes.md

 ---
 layout: book-review
-title: Leon l'africain
+title: Le grand Meaulnes
-author: Amin Maalouf
+author: Alain Fournier
-cover: assets/img/book_covers/leon_africain.png
+cover: assets/img/book_covers/le_grand_meaulne.png
 olid:  # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn:  # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)
 categories: historical-fiction novel